Child and Adolescent Track

 Supervisor: Deanna Sams, Ph.D.

-Each intern participates in a 6-month inpatient rotation on the Child and Adolescent Inpatient Service.
-The inpatient units provide assessment and crisis stabilization for approximately 22 children and adolescents with an average length of stay of 10 days.
-Patients are admitted to the inpatient unit for a variety of reasons, including risk of harm to themselves or others, behavioral instability, deterioration in functioning and psychosis.
+Each intern participates in a 6-month inpatient rotation on the Child and Adolescent Inpatient Unit.
+The inpatient unit provides assessment and crisis stabilization for approximately 22 children and adolescents with an average length of stay of 10 days.
+Patients are admitted to the inpatient unit for a variety of reasons, including risk of harm to themselves or others, behavioral instability, deterioration in functioning, and psychosis.
 Throughout this rotation, the intern works closely with the inpatient psychologist to provide psychological assessment, consultation, and treatment to patients on the unit.
-He/she is a part of the interdisciplinary treatment team, and participates in treatment team meetings on the unit several times per week.

-Group & Testing/Consultation Sub-Rotation: During this 4-month experience, interns facilitate group therapy sessions for both child and adolescent inpatients.
-Groups are both structured / skill based (e.g., Mindfulness) and process-oriented (Teen Issues Group).
-Interns facilitate approximately five groups per week.
+Group Therapy: Interns facilitate group therapy sessions for both child and adolescent inpatients.
+Groups are both structured / skill based (e.g. Mindfulness) and process-oriented (Teen Issues Group).
+Interns facilitate approximately five groups per week, some of which are part of an ongoing study assessing the impact of mindfulness groups on adolescent inpatients.

-Interns also facilitate family therapy sessions as part of the “Family Movie Night” program.
+Family Therapy: Interns also facilitate family therapy sessions as part of the "Family Movie Night" program.
 This innovative program aims to improve family communication using entertaining and inspiring movies as a catalyst for discussion and a mechanism for families to practice their communication skills.
-Interns facilitate up to three family movie sessions weekly.
+Interns facilitate one to two family movie sessions weekly.
+Family work also takes place as a part of the Narrative Therapy process, as described above.

-Finally, on this sub-rotation interns function as consultants to the multi-disciplinary treatment team.
+Consultation: Interns also function as consultants to the multi-disciplinary treatment team.
 This includes participating in treatment team meetings and providing consultation regarding diagnosis and treatment.
 Such consultation may include formal psychological testing, as described below.
-Interns on this sub-rotation are assigned a maximum of two psychological evaluations at one time.

-Supervision throughout this sub-rotation includes live supervision in group therapy, weekly group supervision with all inpatient interns, and testing supervision as cases are assigned.
+Supervision throughout this rotation includes live supervision of group therapy, weekly group supervision with all inpatient interns, and testing supervision as cases are assigned.

 Psychological Testing & Consultation – Interns perform psychological evaluations throughout the training year, though often the majority of evaluations take place during the six-month Inpatient Rotation.
 Other referral sources include the Adolescent Partial Hospital Program (PHP), Child &Adolescent Outpatient Services, and Pediatrics.

 Psychological consultation is conducted when there is a need for diagnostic clarification, clarification of levels of social, emotional, intellectual, or behavioral functioning, or development of specialized treatment plans.
 A consultation may include formal psychological assessment (testing), which is the process of assessing emotional, behavioral, personality, intellectual, and adaptive functioning through a variety of tools, such as standardized tests, rating scales, self-report measures, and observations.
 However, consultation does not always include the use of standardized tests.
-Sometimes, consultations (e.g., clinical interview, chart review) are requested to determine whether the use of psychological tests is clinically indicated.
+Sometimes, consultations (e.g., clinical interview, chart review) are requested to determine whether the use of psychological tests is clinically indicated or to help non-psychologist clinicians better understand and utilize evaluations from other sources.

 Test batteries are constructed based on the individual referral questions.
 Commonly used instruments include: objective measures (e.g., Adolescent Psychopathology Scale, MMPI-A, MACI/M-PACI, CDI/BDI, R-CMAS), projective measures (e.g., Rorschach - Exner System, Roberts Apperception Test, Incomplete Sentences) and parent report measures (e.g., BASC, Conners).
-When cognitive assessments are needed, commonly used instruments include the WISC-IV, WASI-2, and WAIS.
+When cognitive assessments are needed, commonly used instruments include the WISC-V, WASI-2, and WAIS.
 Infrequently, evaluations include full assessment of cognitive ability and academic functioning; these referrals typically originate from Outpatient Services.
+Interns are assigned a maximum of two psychological evaluations at one time.

 Interns are provided with initial orientation to the Testing Service, as well as participate in in-depth seminars regarding objective and projective components to psychological assessments.
 These trainings take place in the beginning of the training year.
 Throughout the course of the training year, interns are provided with ongoing supervision on each psychological evaluation / consultation they are assigned.
 Supervision takes place at each stage of the process, beginning with test selection based on the referral question.